hbctraining/Intro-to-ChIPseq-flipped/README.md

 This repository has teaching materials for an Introduction to ChIP-sequencing data analysis workshop.
 The workshop is organized into two parts:

-* Part I: Raw reads to peak calls (4 sessions)
+### Part I: Raw reads to peak calls (4 sessions)
+> Pre-requisite: Introduction to Shell

 * Introduction to ChIP-seq
 * QC using FASTQC
 * Alignment theory and considerations for ChIP-seq
 * Alignnment and filtering of reads
 * Peak calling
 * Peak visualization (using deepTools)

-* Part II: Peak annotation and differential enrichment analysis
+### Part II: Peak annotation and differential enrichment analysis
+> Pre-requisite: Introduction to R

+* File formats for ChIP-seq
+*

 This workshop focuses on teaching basic computational skills to enable the effective use of an high-performance computing environment to implement a ChIP-seq data analysis workflow.
 It includes an introduction to shell (bash) and shell scripting.
 In addition to running the ChIP-seq workflow from FASTQ files to peak calls and nearest gene annotations, the workshop covers best practice guidlelines for ChIP-seq experimental design and data organization/management and quality control.